slychief/talks_and_tutorials/content/2018-09-06_Data_Science_Summer_School_Uni_Vienna/README.md

-# Deep Learning for Music Classification using Keras
+# Introduction to Music Information Retrieval and Deep Learning for Music and Audio

 (c) 2018 by